 Faust, the blind hobo Em keeps running into, might be the key to piercing Katharos’s secrets.
 Actually, he might even have something to do with that pesky time-freezing thing.
 With Lily’s life on the line and no one else to turn to, Em chooses to trust this unlikely ally, but behind his charming smile and lunar antics, the guy comes with some serious fine print…

-Technically, this is not my story.
+Officially, this is not my story.
 It’s not my face you saw on CNN and Rai News after it was all over.
-I didn’t lose my mother at a young age—far as I know, she’s still alive, probably doing good.
-My paternal grandfather wasn’t a world-class historian, and I didn’t enroll in Harvard at sixteen to follow in his tracks—I was never really good with books and studying.
+I didn’t lose my mother at a young age; as far as I know, she’s still alive, probably doing fine.
+My paternal grandfather wasn’t a world-class historian, and I didn’t enroll in Harvard at seventeen to follow in his footsteps—I was never really good with books and studying.
 Just didn’t have the brains for that.

 But I was there.
-I went to Rome to visit my dad at the time—saved my tips from Tuna Town to buy a round-trip and six nights in a budget guesthouse.
-I know, I know … Keep your jokes; I’ve heard them all.
+I went to Rome to visit my dad at the time—booked a round trip ticket and six nights in a budget guesthouse with my tips from Tuna Town.
+I know, I know . . .
+Keep your jokes; I’ve heard them all.
 We had the cheapest tuna rolls on Broadway, though, and fresh most of the time.
 Anyway, I hadn’t seen my dad since I was seven, so it might sound like the adventure of a lifetime.
-It could even have been my story: this girl who decides to burn her meager savings to go to Italy to meet the mysterious man who ditched her mom thirteen years ago and was too busy eating pasta to call.
-There’s a tearful reunion, they sort out their issues, and she moves to Rome at the end, to start a new life and all.
-Okay, no. It didn’t really pan out like that.
+It could even have been my story: this girl who decides to burn her meager savings on a trip to Italy to find the mysterious genitor she hasn’t heard from in thirteen years.
+There’s a tearful reunion, they sort out their issues, and she moves to Rome at the end—to start a new life and all.

-Let’s start with the afternoon right after I landed.
+I’ll get to that part, but let’s start with the afternoon right after I landed.
 I was sitting on a bench in a tiny park square tucked by the Piazza di San Marco—little more than a patch of grass under a few parasol pines.
-With my ripped jeans, my old Eastpak and a can of bum beer tucked between my knees while I munched on a two-euro slice of margherita, I probably looked like your average gutter punk to the untrained eye.
+With my ripped jeans, my old Eastpak, and a can of beer tucked between my knees while I munched on a two-euro slice of margherita, I probably looked like your average gutter punk to the untrained eye.
 The October sun was warm in my hair—a messy bun dyed a washed-out turquoise.
-I liked that color, even if my blonde roots looked a little greenish under the dye.
+I liked that color, even if my blonde roots looked a little greenish.

-I took a slow sip to wash down the pizza and watched over the rim of my can as buses came and went from a station on the square.
+Washing down the pizza with a slow sip, I watched over the rim of my can as buses came and went from a station on the square.
 Tons of buses, white and red, vomiting families of tourists coming to visit Roman ruins and that castle thing overlooking the piazza.
 It kinda looked like a Greek temple, with columns everywhere, white marble, and a statue of a guy on a horse in front of it.
-Old stuff, very nice—I took some pics, mostly to pass time because I couldn’t muster the courage to hop on a bus and go knock at my dad’s door.
+Old stuff, very nice.
+I took a couple of pics, mostly to pass the time because I couldn’t muster the courage to hop on a bus and go knock on my dad’s door.

-I figured I’d just stay here a little longer to figure out a good plan—stalking him when he got out of work, maybe?
-Nah.
-Creepy and desperate.
-I shook off the idea and listened to the city’s noise, the cars, and the laugh of strangers.
-I didn’t understand everything they said, but what little Italian I’d learned from my father as a kid had stuck with me for all these years, like a song I wouldn’t remember well, but whose melody lingered.
-The notes threaded with Roman voices to fill the gaping holes in my vocabulary, and I could tell that those two women worked night shifts in a hospital, or that the guys sitting in the grass were checking their phone to see how long it’d take for the N20 to get them to Quartaccio—wherever that was.
-Not bad for a girl who could barely read the ad on the side of the bus.
-I gave a snort when I managed to decipher the words test di admissione.
-College, just what I needed in my life right now.
-Well, that and a Bob book.
+Whatever.
+Tough shit, I guess.
+I chugged another gulp of beer and listened to the city’s noise, the cars, and the laugh of strangers, getting reacquainted with what little Italian I’d learned from my dad as a kid, like a song I wouldn’t remember well, but whose melody lingered.
+The notes threaded with Roman voices to fill the gaping holes in my vocabulary, and I could tell that those two women worked in a hospital, or that the guys sitting in the grass were checking their phone to see how to get to Quartaccio—wherever that was.
+Not bad for a high school dropout with a record 0.6 GPA.
+I gave a snort when I noticed an ad on the side of a bus with the words test di admissione.
+College, the final frontier . . .

-I glanced up at the azure sky above.
-Somehow, it looked bigger here than in New York—because there weren’t any skyscrapers to obscure it, I figured.
+I slammed my beer on the bench.
 Night wouldn’t fall for another couple of hours, at least.
-Museum tickets and tourist stuff were expensive, but I could always take a stroll around the piazza—the forum with the old Roman ruins was right behind that palace with the horseman.
+Museum tickets and tourist stuff were expensive, but I could always take a stroll around the piazza to clear my thoughts—the forum with the old Roman ruins was right behind that palace with the horseman.
 No need to pay for a ticket to check it from the street and snatch a few pics.
 I grabbed my backpack and beer.
 I frowned down at the almost-full black can.
-Honestly, that shit tasted worse than a Natty Daddy you drink alone for breakfast—and I didn’t want to be the girl who drowns her sorrow in grandma’s rubbing alcohol.
+Honestly, that shit tasted worse than a Natty Daddy you drink alone for breakfast, and I didn’t want to be the girl who drowns her sorrow in grandma’s rubbing alcohol.

 But I didn’t like to waste either.
-I decided to leave the treat on the bench for whoever wanted it—a bit of street solidarity never hurt.
-I’d barely shrugged on my backpack that this old guy with dirty track pants and gaping sneakers popped up behind me.
-Bumdar alert … Dude hadn’t even bothered removing the cardboard sign around his neck—a few lines in Italian hastily scribbled with a sharpie.
+I decided to leave it up for whoever wanted to grab it—a bit of street solidarity never hurt.
+I’d barely shrugged on my backpack before this old guy with dirty track pants and gaping sneakers popped up behind me.
+Bumdar alert: dude hadn’t even bothered removing the cardboard sign around his neck—a few lines in Italian hastily scribbled with a Sharpie.
 I made no attempt to decipher it; his toothless grin spoke for itself.
 I flourished my hand toward the can with a wink.

 He took the can and toasted me with it, chewing out a few words in a raspy singing voice.
 It took me a couple of seconds to make sense of the jumbled syllables—he wanted to know what a nice girl like me was doing in Rome.

-How the fuck do you sit down in front of a shrink—or worse, your social worker—and tell them that you’re doing great, except when time stops once in a while, and everyone and everything is frozen but you?
+It’d been weeks, perhaps even months since the last time, and like always, I’d almost allowed myself to believe it’d never happen again.
+How the fuck do you sit down in front of a shrink—or worse, your social worker—and tell them that you’re doing great, except when time stops, and everyone and everything is frozen but you?
 Don’t worry, though, it’s been like this since I was a kid; I’m used to it.
-I mean, sure, I freak out a teensy bit when I wake up at night, and there’s a trickle of water hanging midair from my kitchen faucet, but it’s not as bad as it sounds.
-Nothing the right kind of meds and a straitjacket can’t fix, right doc?
+I mean, sure, I freak out a teensy bit when I wake up at night, and I see a drop of water hanging midair from my kitchen faucet, but it’s not as bad as it sounds.
+Nothing the right kind of meds and a straitjacket can’t fix, right, Doc?

 It wouldn’t last.
 It never did.
-I massaged my skull and kept my eyes screwed shut, repeating the words in my head like a mantra—It’s almost over.
+I massaged my skull and kept my eyes screwed shut, repeating the words in my head like a mantra: It’s almost over.
 It never lasts.
 Never.
-Never.
-Never.
-Except the few times when it had, and I thought I’d go crazy, scrambling around Central Park in a golden dawn that wouldn’t end, among frozen joggers and their dogs.
-Wax statues everywhere, and the silence, the silence drilling into my eardrums.
-I tried to breathe through my nose.
+Just long enough to make me freak out in the middle of Central Park among frozen joggers and their dogs.
+Wax statues everywhere whose clothes wouldn’t wrinkle when I tried to touch them, water that wouldn’t wet my hands, and the silence, the silence drilling into my eardrums.
+I breathed through my nose.
 In.
 Out.
-My nails dug in my temples, and I knew they’d leave red half-moons there.
+Slowly, ticking endless seconds in my head until the hallucination passed.

 My stuttering efforts were rewarded with a compassionate wince before he motioned at another station across the park with a doughy arm.
 “Si può prendere l’ottantasette.”
-I remained stuck in place, my jaw hanging limply as I tried to process his instructions.
+I remained stuck in place, my jaw hanging limply as I slowly processed his instructions.
 “Ottantasette,” he repeated, before thankfully adding, “Eighty-seven.”